 - (a) the intensity and scale of the use;

 - (b) the emissions generated by the use;

 - (c) the type and intensity of traffic generated by the use;

 - (d) the impact on the character of the area; and

 - (e) the need for the use in that location.

-Objective: That Visitor Accommodation: (a) is of a scale that is compatible with the character and use of the area; (b) does not cause an unreasonable loss of privacy; and (c) does not impact the safety and efficiency of local roads or rights of way.
+- (a) is compatible with the character and use of the area; - (b) does not cause an unreasonable loss of residential amenity; and regard to:

+(c) does not impact the safety and efficiency of local roads or rights of way.